1652 – 2020

 1871 – 1974

-Alongside working in senior positions in the Rowntree family business Seebohm undertook several seminal studies of poverty and its causes.
-His analyses influenced the development of social policy in Britain in many ways.
-He was at the heart of the enlightened labour conditions developed at Rowntrees.
+(1871 - 1954) undertook several seminal studies of poverty and its causes.
+He influenced the development of social policy in Britain and was at the heart of the enlightened labour conditions developed at Rowntrees.

 Seventeen percent of the world’s Quakers live in Latin America, with roughly half of them in Bolivia, with the majority of the rest in Guatemala, Honduras and Peru.
 Many are indigenous Andean people.